zmalone/chef-web-docs/Part 2 - Working with Chef Repo/index.md

     **[Note]** All the commands in the rest of this Quick Start guide should be run from this directory.

-1. Initialize this repository under source version control with git.
+1. Verify your credentials are correct with `knife` (the CLI tool for Chef).
 In Terminal:

-        git init .
+        knife client list

+    _[TODO]_ What output do we see here?

 Working with chef-repo
 ----------------------